 Moral of the popup story; unless you’re offering customers a discount on their first purchase, do not implement popups.

 Videos content is an excellent way to market your products to your visitors; it’s an infinitely more powerful way to advertise and inform than text and images.
 However, it must still not be abused.
-When a user enters your website, they like knowing that they have the freedom to look around and click and browse in any order that suits them.
+When a user enters a site such as Elite RV, they like knowing that they have the freedom to look around and click and browse in any order that suits them.
 When you have an autoplaying video, it essentially wrestles this control away from them and says “you’re watching this video now, whether you like it or not”.

 I personally have earbuds that I’m listening to music on while I work, or have nothing playing at all.
 Either way, my earbuds are always in and the sound is always on.
 When I have a video that autoplays, it enrages me.